 Space Stations and Habitats

 With the International Space Station's retirement planned for around 2030, NASA has awarded contracts to multiple companies to develop commercial successors.
-Vast, founded by cryptocurrency billionaire Jed McCaleb, raised substantial funding for its Haven-1 space station, which aims to be the first commercial station in orbit.
-Axiom Space, further along in development with modules already attached to the ISS, has raised over $350 million.
+Vast, founded by cryptocurrency billionaire Jed McCaleb, raised substantial funding for its Haven-1 space station, which aims to be the first commercial station in orbit and is now targeting launch on a SpaceX Falcon 9.
+Voyager Technologies (the rebranded Voyager Space holding company behind the Starlab station) went public on the NYSE in mid-2025, joining a growing list of public commercial-station plays.
+Axiom Space, further along in development with modules already attached to the ISS, has raised over $500 million in cumulative funding.

 VCs are interested in this segment not just for the NASA anchor tenancy, but for the potential to serve sovereign space agencies, pharmaceutical researchers, media companies, and tourism operators.

-Notable Funding Rounds (2024-2025)
+Notable Funding Rounds (2025 - Q1 2026)

 Several standout raises illustrate the current funding environment:

-- True Anomaly raised $100 million for its space domain awareness and orbital maneuvering technology, reflecting growing defense interest in space security.
+- True Anomaly continued to raise on its $100M+ Series B base for space domain awareness and orbital maneuvering, reflecting growing defense interest in space security.

 These rounds share common characteristics: real technology (often already demonstrated in orbit), identifiable near-term customers, and founding teams with deep operational experience from SpaceX, Blue Origin, or established aerospace primes.